Does my child need special education services?

 - MDE, OSE Guidance for Timelines for Initial Evaluations

 My child goes to private school, does this change things?

 What if English is our second language?

 Often it is difficult to distinguish students with learning disabilities from students who struggle because of language barriers.
 It’s important to first assess the instructional program.
-We also have resources available.
 This whole website can be translated by using the “TRANSLATE” button in the black toolbar at the bottom of each webpage.
+Also available:

 What if I have more questions?